 If you’re a power user, you might like having 16 gigs of memory.
 When I have to load a spreadsheet with 2 million rows of data in it, I can feel the difference between 8 and 16 gigs.
 At one job my nickname was Pivot Table because I had 8 gigs of RAM and it took 30 minutes to make a pivot table off those 2 million rows, and nearly 30 minutes to make any changes to them, so I hated pivot tables.
 I didn’t have time to wait 30 minutes for a pivot table change to take effect.

 For everyday computing, I don’t notice much difference between 8 and 16 gigs.
-Since 16 gigs of DDR3 costs a little over $100, it’s worth getting if your system can take 16 gigs.
+Since 16 GB of RAM costs around $80, it’s worth getting if your system can take 16 gigs.
 Some games perform better with 16 gigs.
 Others don’t care.
 But it’s safe to say that future games will take advantage of 16 gigs, so it makes sense to at least make sure your computer can take 16 gigs, even if you don’t buy the full amount right away.

 32 gigs: Now we’re talking overkill